 The natural world

-Then several articles were published in British magazines discussing Granada's natural park - more than 300 square miles of open, unspoilt countryside encompassing mountains, rivers, forests, lakes, abundant wildlife (including many rare species), exotic birds and insects, natural springs and blue lagoons of crystal-clear water - all less than an hour's drive from the centre of Granada city!
+Then several articles were published in British magazines discussing Granada’s natural park – more than 300 square miles of open, unspoilt countryside encompassing mountains, rivers, forests, lakes, abundant wildlife (including many rare species), exotic birds and insects, natural springs and blue lagoons of crystal-clear water – all less than an hour’s drive from the coast and from the centre of Granada city!
 For those interested in outdoor activities like rambling, cycling, horse-riding, rock climbing and so on, and for those interested in exploring nature, the prospect of having this magnificent natural resource on their new doorstep was a huge, additional incentive to consider living in the Granada region.